How to Create a Building Property Compliance Register: Best Practices and Technology

 Digital forms help reduce omissions and speed up reporting.
 Property teams that move inspections from paper to mobile apps see stronger data quality and quicker closeout of actions.
 Align your work order flow so every failed item generates a task with due dates and photos on completion.

-Step 4: establish documentation standards and controls
+Step 4: Establish documentation standards and controls

 Consistency builds credibility.
 Define how you'll name files, store metadata, and control versions.
 Require sign-offs and credentials where regulations expect qualified professionals.